lduncan1712/CP476/docs/WIKI.md

     - **Project proposal:** Almost done
     - **Wireframes:** Adding connections between screens and ui actions.
     - **Database:**
         - We decided that we aren't going to track the user's income (or "money in").
-This is a budget app, are we are primarily concerned with tracking the user's spending.
+This is a budget app, and we are primarily concerned with tracking the user's spending.
         - Fundamental entity: Transaction.
 Money spent by the user at a certain vendor (entity), on a certain date, in a certain category.
             - People entities, and company entities → 1 side of the transaction
             - Budget entities —> other side of the transaction.
-        - Budget table design: Users can either create a new budget for the month, or update the previous one.
+        - Budget table design: Users can either create a new budget for the month or update the previous one.
         - Database team will get started with scaffolding what the data looks like in the repo

 - **User stories**: finish the updated list